History of mentalities: Annales

 The origin of the concept of a history of mentalities lies in the writings of the 1st Annales historian Marc Bloch with the concept then taken up by later theorists such as Georges Duby and Roger Chartier.
 In seeking to create works of total history, Annales historians tended not to simply rely on the political or event-oriented history of past generations.
-Michael Harsgor points out in that the challenge of the Annales historians was not to create this deterministic history that appeared to rely heavily on teleological conclusions, such as the Marxist forms of history being written at the time.
-Rather, Harsgor writes that the Annales historians tasked themselves with the creation of social structures, "which means covering the skeleton of the basic economic analysis with the flesh of demographic, cultural, mental, and event psychoanalytical data."
-It has also been said that Annales historians, in their attempts at the creation of total history, considered the history of mentalities a single aspect in the creation of that history.
+Historian Michael Harsgor points out in that the challenge of the Annales historians was not to create this deterministic history that appeared to rely heavily on teleological conclusions, such as the Marxist forms of history being written at the time.
+Rather, Harsgor writes that the Annales historians tasked themselves with the creation of social structures, "which means covering the skeleton of the basic economic analysis with the flesh of demographic, cultural, mental, and even psychoanalytical data."
+It has also been said that Annales historians, in their attempts at creating "total history," considered the history of mentalities a single aspect in the creation of that history.
 Simply put, they were attempting to reconstruct the world of whatever time period they were examining.
-In his works, such as The Three Orders: Feudal Society Imagined and his work on William Marshal, Duby focused on the development of ideologies within the structures that permeated the various aspects of an individual's life.
+In his works, such as The Three Orders: Feudal Society Imagined and his writings on William Marshal, Duby focused on the development of ideologies within the structures that permeated the various aspects of an individual's life.